ZeroOne010101/ZeroBot/README.md

 # ZeroBot
 A Discord bot written in python using discord.py.
-Currently still in development, hence not yet online.
+Currently still in development.
 ## Current Features
 | Feature | Description |
 | --- | --- |